mahyarmirrashed/kubernetes-the-hard-way/docs/01-prerequisites.md

 | node-0  | Kubernetes worker node | 1   | 2GB   | 20GB    |
 | node-1  | Kubernetes worker node | 1   | 2GB   | 20GB    |

 How you provision the machines is up to you, the only requirement is that each machine meet the above system requirements including the machine specs and OS version.

+> [!NOTE]
+> You should configure these VMs in headless (no GUI/desktop) mode.
+Our labs will be performed entirely on the command line.

 Once you have all four machines provisioned, verify the OS requirements by viewing the `/etc/os-release` file:

 ```bash
 cat /etc/os-release